JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 7/Lesson 7 Forms- FormControl and FormGroup.md

 #### Editing when leaving the field
 - When i click on a disabled field, it should be enabled #DONE
-- When i leave the control it should be disabled again and save the changes This will be triggered on a click outside of the input
+- When i leave the control it should be disabled again and save the changes This will be triggered on a click outside of the input #DONE
+##### Let's make it work using the .touched property
-- every form control has a value `.touched`
+- every form control has a value `.touched` which says if a form control has been focused